nickhward/ga-her-ddpg/README.md

 Run this script `python2.7 moveit_motion_control.py`, must be running using python 2.7 otherwise this script will not work because moveit requires python 2.7

 `python3 ga.py` runs the training algorithm.

+NOTE: checkout success_her+ddpg branch of this repo for refined code